 To understand this, we consider the configuration in Fig. \ref{fig:mediator-qudit}, where an arbitrary two-qudit state $\sum_{j,k} \alpha_{j,k} \ket{j} \ket{k}$ has been transported and processed up to a vertical edge of Fig. \ref{fig:2D-resource-blockdiagonal}.
 As discussed in Appendix \ref{app:2Dresource-blockdiagonal}, we can express any block-diagonal Clifford entangling gate via

 where $CP$ is a controlled-Pauli, $C_1$ a diagonal local Clifford gate, and $C_2$ an arbitrary local Clifford gate.

-If both local Clifford gates are trivial, so $C_1 = C_2 = I_d$, and $P \propto Z^a X^b$ is a Pauli with the greatest common divisor $\gcd(a,b)$ being invertible, we can prepare the mediator qudit in an appropriate basis (explicitly derived in Appendix \ref{app:2Dresource-blockdiagonal}), such that applying a controlled-Pauli $CP$ results in the total state
+If both local Clifford gates in Eq. \eqref{eq:structure-blockdiagonal} are trivial, so $C_1 = C_2 = I_d$, and $P \propto Z^a X^b$ is a Pauli with the greatest common divisor $\gcd(a,b)$ being invertible, we can prepare the mediator qudit in an appropriate basis (explicitly derived in Appendix \ref{app:2Dresource-blockdiagonal}), such that applying a controlled-Pauli $CP$ results in the total state

 where $G_C$ is some Clifford gate.
 Then, a measurement of the mediator qudit in the basis $\{ G_C \ket{k_X} \}_k$ disentangles both computational qudits while a measurement in the basis $\{ G_C S^{-1} \ket{k_X} \}_k$ entangles both qudits via $(S \otimes S) CZ$ (leaving a measurement outcome-dependent by-product $Z^{-k} \otimes Z^{-k}$ in both cases).